 - Straws.
 I currently have my eye on these re-usable bamboo, metal, and glass straws.

-How to make a Mojito
+How to Make a Mojito

-To make the very best Mojito, start by adding 8-10 mint leaves to a highball glass.
+- Add 8-10 mint leaves and 2 lime wedges (1/4 of a lime) to a highball glass.
 You’ll need a glass that is approximately 12-14 ounces.
-Add two lime wedges (1/4 of a lime) and very gently muddle the lime and the mint.
-DO NOT shred your mint.
-It gets stuck in the straw and makes the drink bitter.
-No Bueno.
+Very gently muddle the lime and the mint.
+Be careful not to shred the mint as it gets stuck in the straw and makes the drink bitter.
 If you prefer you can simply add the lime juice to the glass, however, I find that gently muddling the rind adds extra flavor.

-Fill each glass with ice.
+- Fill each glass with ice.
 It doesn’t really matter what kind of ice you use, just so long as you use ice.